Outlier detection in network revenue management: Outlier Detection Performance

-Figure \ref{fig:demand_vol_nh}b highlights how the precision improves when ranking outliers as opposed to listing them in random order.
-Ranking particularly improves precision when the alert list covers less than 1\% of all 500 departures.
-As domain experts indicate that analysts cannot target 1\% or more of departures, ranking focuses resources and thereby provides large benefits in practice.
-Nevertheless, Figure \ref{fig:demand_vol_nh} also highlights the trade-off between reducing the number of false alerts and identifying all outliers.
-A shorter length of alert list increases precision, but reduces the true positive rate.
+Figure \ref{fig:precision_change}a highlights how the precision improves when ranking outliers instead of listing them in random order.
+Ranking particularly improves precision when the alert list covers only a small number of departures.
+As domain experts indicate that analysts cannot target more than 1\% of departures, ranking focuses resources and thereby provides large benefits in practice.
+Nevertheless, Figure \ref{fig:precision_change}a (when contrasted with Figure \ref{fig:demand_vol_nh}a) also highlights the trade-off between reducing the number of false alerts and identifying all outliers.
+A shorter length of alert list increases precision but reduces the true positive rate.

-In an ideal setting, the alert list should feature, from top to bottom, large outliers and subsequently smaller outliers.
-Figure \ref{fig:dist_outliers} shows the distribution of each magnitude of outlier in the alert lists.
-The modes of the distributions generally fall where they should, as larger outliers are ranked higher.
-The smaller variance in the ranking of the larger magnitude outliers indicates that they are easier to detect.
-The higher variance of the medium sized outliers can be explained as the ranking of a medium sized outlier is dependent on which other types of outliers occur: if there is a large and a medium outlier, the medium outlier is ranked lower; if there is a small and a medium outlier, the medium outlier is ranked higher.
-Appendix \ref{app:sim_outliers} further analyses the distribution of identified outliers across different legs.
+The increase in precision from applying our method compared to PCA+HDR is similar to the increase in precision from the inclusion of the ranking (see Figure \ref{fig:precision_change}b).
+This suggests that PCA+HDR performs reasonably well in terms of outlier detection, but poorly in terms of ranking the outliers.